winesapOS/winesapOS/README.md

 The [mbp2018-bridge-drv](https://github.com/MCMrARM/mbp2018-bridge-drv) driver provides support for the Apple T2 security chip found on newer Macs.
 Without this, no hardware would work on Linux.

 Although we do not provide any additional drivers for wider WiFi support on Macs, the built-in Linux kernel drivers do support it for some devices.
+If your device does not work, consider purchasing a USB WiFi device that Linux natively supports by using [this guide](https://github.com/morrownr/USB-WiFi/blob/main/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md) by [Nick (morrownr)](https://github.com/morrownr).

 For more information about Linux support on Macs, refer to the [Linux on MacBook Pro compatibility guide](https://github.com/Dunedan/mbp-2016-linux).